MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 -   MIM 2016 Add-ins &amp; Extensions including the SSPR Windows Login integrated client is deployed on the server or on a separate client computer.

-This scenario requires you to have MIM CALs for your users as well as subscription for Azure MFA.
+If you are using Azure MFA, this scenario requires you to have MIM CALs for your users as well as subscription for Azure MFA.

-## Prepare MIM to work with multi-factor authentication
+## Prepare MIM to work with MFA
 Configure MIM Sync to Support Password Reset and Account Unlock Functionality.
 For more information, see [Installing the FIM Add-ins and Extensions](https://technet.microsoft.com/library/ff512688%28v=ws.10%29.aspx), [Installing FIM SSPR](https://technet.microsoft.com/library/hh322891%28v=ws.10%29.aspx), [SSPR Authentication Gates](https://technet.microsoft.com/library/jj134288%28v=ws.10%29.aspx) and [the SSPR Test Lab Guide](https://technet.microsoft.com/library/hh826057%28v=ws.10%29.aspx)

- If you are upgrading from the Azure MFA SDK to Azure MFA Server, use the guidance in the article on how to [use Azure Multi-Factor Authentication Server](working-with-mfaserver-for-mim.md) to configure MFA.
+ If you are upgrading from the Azure MFA SDK to Azure MFA Server, use the guidance in the article on how to [use Azure MFA Server](working-with-mfaserver-for-mim.md) to configure MFA.

 #### Configure the Phone gate or the One-Time Password SMS Gate